akostrik/stage_telegram_python/README.md

 ## The methodology
 The metodogy applicated was close to the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that, the projet being a litle one, both the developpers team and the users were represented by myself only.

-The approach to development was close to Scrum, which :
+The approach to development possessed the Scrum principes like:
-- prescribes to break work into goals to be completed within time-boxed iterations, called sprints
+- to break work into goals to be completed within time-boxed iterations, called sprints;
-- involves bringing decision-making authority to an operational level
+- bringing decision-making authority to an operational level;
-- allows for continuous feedback and flexibility,
+- continuous feedback and flexibility;
-- is based in part on the notion of requirements volatility, that stakeholders will change their requirements as the project evolves.
+- requirements volatility, changing of the requirements as the project evolves.

 # What the application does
 1) Real time verification of Telegram messages veracity by two methods: